GSCCCA PT-61 eFiling

 Back to top

-15. Do I have to complete every field on the screens?
+14. Do I have to complete every field on the screens?

 Back to top

-16. How do I handle property which crosses county lines (multi-county property)?
+15. How do I handle property which crosses county lines (multi-county property)?

-The filing party must file a deed and an accompanying PT61 form in each County where the property is located, the filing party should pro-rate the amount of the property in each county and enter the respective consideration/value on the PT61 for each County.
-The filing party will then pay the appropriate amount of tax in each County.
+The filing party must file a deed and an accompanying PT-61 form in each county where the property is located.
+The filing party should pro-rate the amount of the property in each county and enter the respective consideration/value on the PT-61 for each county.
+The filing party will then pay the appropriate amount of tax in each county.
 An affidavit is required to specify the distribution of the property.

 Back to top

-17. How do I enter the name of an agent for the seller?
+16. How do I enter the name of an agent for the seller?

 Back to top

-18. My firm handles a lot of new construction where lots are recently sub-divided and thus no parcel number has been assigned to them yet.
+17. My firm handles a lot of new construction where lots are recently sub-divided and thus no parcel number has been assigned to them yet.
 The help file on-line said to enter in the parcel number for the entire acreage tract if the sub-divided tract was not yet assigned.
 Can you confirm this?

 The simple answer is "yes".
 The Dept. of Revenue prefers that filers enter the parent parcel number (the parcel that is being subdivided) and add the term "sub-divided" after the parcel number.
-Even if the "subdivided" term is omitted, the tax assessors will realize the nature of the transaction, but the presence of the parcel number will greatly assist them in finding the parcel from which the lots are being created.
+Even if the "subdivided" term is omitted, the tax assessors will realize the nature of the transaction, the presence of the parcel number will greatly assist them in finding the parcel from which the lots are being created.

 Back to top

-19. Is it appropriate to enter the condominium unit number in the space designated as Lot & Block?
+18. Is it appropriate to enter the condominium unit number in the space designated as Lot & Block?

 Yes, enter the unit number.